Hello, Bonjour and welcome! I’m Jill – a Scot (and French citizen) living near Paris – author, recipe developer, and photographer behind the website.

 For the latest recipes and articles on le blog, subscribe to receive free email updates (choose daily, weekly or monthly), freshly delivered to your inbox.
 Please do leave a comment or take a picture of you making the recipes and hashtag it #MadAboutMacarons.
 I love to see your creations on Instagram and Facebook.

 As with my recipe books, all my recipes are easy to make.
 They’re mainly inspired by French chefs but tailored for us in our home kitchens with inexpensive quality produce that’s not difficult to find.

 Most recipes are French (starting with my very first classic recipe learned, Salade de Chèvre Chaud) but there are some Scottish influences that creep in – Italian too, as my husband is Corsican French – and I love re-creating recipes picked up from my travels.
-Recipes are REDUCED IN SUGAR as much as possible to let the main ingredients shine through.
+As learned from many French chefs’ golden rule, recipes are REDUCED IN SUGAR as much as possible to let the main ingredients shine through.

 If you’re here for the first time, check out the Recipe Index.
 You’ll find recipes marked as gluten-free and for macaron, meringue and financier lovers who need egg whites, I have a whole database of egg yolk recipes, so nothing goes to waste.

 Have any queries about my books?
 Check out the Frequently Asked Questions page as you’re question may already be answered.
 I’ve also included a Glossary of Cooking Terms, so that there’s no confusion between our British and American talk.
 For macaron recipes and troubleshooting, you’ll find this in my books.

 The ultimate highlight is to see YOU make the recipes from either both my books and/or here on le blog, so please do share your delicious pics with me on the Facebook page or on Instagram and hashtag it #MadAboutMacarons.